thushana/alameda-election-2025-proposition-50/README.md

 - ["Alameda County - Official Election Site of Alameda County - Data Page"](https://alamedacountyca.gov/rov_app/edata?reportType=totalRegistered)
 - ["State of California – Statewide Special Election Voter Turnout"](https://electionresults.sos.ca.gov/returns/maps/voter-turnout)
 - ["The New York Times – An Extremely Detailed Map of the 2024 Election"](https://www.nytimes.com/interactive/2025/us/elections/2024-election-map-precinct-results.html)

-*_To be wildly transparent, I actively canvassed for Prop.
-50 at Alameda's ferries a couple times, and had a lawn sign in support of this proposition in our yard._

 ## Features